A key nutrient during pregnancy

 How much folate someone needs depends on their age.
 The CDC recommends all women of reproductive age consume 400 mcg of folic acid, and pregnant women consume 600 mcg, each day to prevent two types of neural tube defects.

-What Foods in the WIC Food Packages Provide Folate or Folic Acid?
+What WIC-Eligible Foods Provide Folate or Folic Acid?

 Foods beyond those in the WIC food packages that have folic acid include enriched and fortified foods, as well as other foods where folate is present naturally, such as beef liver.
 "Fortified" with folic acid means the nutrient is added because it is not naturally found in the food item.
 "Enriched" means folic acid is added back in after it's lost during processing of the food item.